 How the one-child policy will lead to the housing market’s collapse

 Because they lack siblings, the vast majority of Chinese couples 34 and younger are the sole inheritors of four parents’ wealth.
 When they die, their offspring get at least two extra homes (and, given investment trends, likely more).
 This extra supply will drive down prices, says Zhang, and because of the one-child policy, China will have too few young people to absorb the overspill.

 This will sink in by around 2020.
 But the policy could affect the market even sooner.
 China’s working age population—the most likely new homebuyers—is about to start falling (official statistics say it peaked in 2012; the UN says 2015).

 Meanwhile, China’s sex ratio peaked in 2005.
-Only children leaving the nest and move into their parents’ extra apartments and cooling bachelor competition will lower demand for new homes.
+Only-children leaving the nest and moving into their parents’ extra apartments, as well as cooling bachelor competition, will lower demand for new homes.